Mental health therapy for children, teens, adults & families in Catonsville & Frederick Maryland.

 While working with Kelsey, you’ll have the space to focus on what it is you feel is most important and together you’ll dive deeper into the identified issues through both art-making & traditional talk therapy.
 She finds that most of her clients have been told by the grown-ups in their lives (either directly or unintentionally) that their feelings are wrong, bad, or invalid – she’s here to tell you that although it’s likely they didn’t mean to invalidate you – your feelings are more than valid & you deserve the space to talk about them or not talk about them if you wish, which is what makes art therapy so cool.
 She uses trauma-informed art therapy that focuses on externalizing internal wounds, current life stressors, and/or personal conflict in a safe, contained, & confidential space.
 Her goal is to support you as the expert of your own life and help you identify (or create) your own internal motivations.
 Kelsey incorporates a wide range of creative methods into sessions and encourages her clients to journal, write poetry, alter books, & make Spotify playlists (a personal favorite) for them to listen to & process together so that she can get to know them on a deeper level.
 Sometimes Kelsey’s clients just need a place to unload and leave it for good & might not always feel like creating & that’s okay - in her office art is used as a support & opportunity to gain insight but never as a required assignment.
 Kelsey’s sessions always end with a grounding exercise to establish safety so that you’re leaving therapy feeling put back together.

-Research Publications
+Publications

-2022 - “A Meaning Based Approach to Art Therapy: From the Holocaust to Contemporary Practices” written by Elizabeth Hlavek DAT, LCPAT, ATR-BC.
+• 2022 “A Meaning Based Approach to Art Therapy: From the Holocaust to Contemporary Practices” written by Elizabeth Hlavek DAT, LCPAT, ATR-BC.
 Supporting Research Assistant

-2017 - “Complicated Grief, Attachment, & Art Therapy: Theory, Treatment, and 14 Ready-To-Use Protocols” written by Briana MacWilliam MPS, ATR-BC, LCAT.
+• 2017 “Complicated Grief, Attachment, & Art Therapy: Theory, Treatment, and 14 Ready-To-Use Protocols” written by Briana MacWilliam MPS, ATR-BC, LCAT.
 Contributing Chapter Author - Part III: Applications & Practice, Chapter 19: Exploring Attachment & Grief Through Shoe Alteration Techniques

 Awards & International Affiliations

-2022 - International Expressive Arts Therapy Association - Worldwide
+• International Expressive Arts Therapy Association

-2022 - Trauma-Informed Expressive Arts Therapy Training Institute
+• Trauma-Informed Expressive Arts Therapy Training Institute

-2021 - American Art Therapy Association Professional Mentor - USA
+• American Art Therapy Association Professional Mentor

-2016 - Art Relief International & Cultural Canvas Thailand - Volunteer Art Therapist - Chiang Mai, Thailand
+• Art Relief International & Cultural Canvas Thailand - Volunteer Art Therapist - Chiang Mai, Thailand